fommil/fpmortals/manuscript/complete.md

 Here we want `for` to take care of the outer context and let us write our code on the inner `Option`.
-Hiding the outer context is exactly what a *monad transformer* does, and scalaz provides implementations for `Option` and `Either` named `OptionT` and `EitherT` respectively.
+Hiding the outer context is exactly what a *monad transformer* does, and Scalaz provides implementations for `Option` and `Either` named `OptionT` and `EitherT` respectively.

 The outer context can be anything that normally works in a `for`